oracle/coherence-operator/docs/quickstart.md

     --set imagePullSecrets=oracle-container-registry-secret
 ```

-> **Note**: If you want to use a different version of Coherence than the
-> one specified in the `coherence` helm chart, supply a `--set` argument
+>**Note**: If you want to use a different version of Coherence than the one specified in the `coherence` Helm chart, supply a `--set` argument
-> for the `coherence.image` value, as shown next.
+> for the `coherence.image` value:
+>
 > `--set coherence.image="<prefix>/coherence:<version>"`
+>
 > Use the command `helm inspect readme <chart name>` to print out the
 > `README.md` of the chart.
-For example `helm inspect readme
+For example, `helm inspect readme
-> coherence/coherence` will print out the `README.md` for the operator
+> coherence/coherence` prints out the `README.md` for the operator
 > chart.
 This includes documentation on all the possible values that
 > can be configured with `--set` options to `helm`.
-In particular, look
-> at the *Configuration* section of the `README.md`.
+Refer to the Configuration section of [README](README.md).

-If the operation completes successfully, you should see output similar
+When the operation completes successfully, you see output similar
 to the following.

 ```bash